-- Body aches and pain.
-Not only are body aches a potential physical symptom of depression, but those who experience chronic pain are at a higher risk of depression.
-Up to 85% of those who live with chronic pain meet the criteria for severe depression.
-You may experience vague aches or more chronic and severe aches.
+Body aches and pain: Not only are body aches a potential physical symptom of depression, but those who experience chronic pain are at a higher risk of depression.
+Some studies suggest that up to 85% of those with chronic pain are affected by severe depression.

-- Changes in appetite.
-Some people who live with depression notice that they eat more than usual, whereas others experience a loss of appetite.
-This can result in weight gain or weight loss, or even eating disorders in more extreme cases.
+Changes in appetite: Some people who live with depression notice that they eat more than usual, whereas others experience a loss of appetite.
+This can result in weight gain or weight loss.

-- Slowed psychomotor activity.
-Slowed bodily movements are a common symptom that some people with depression experience.
-Even if you don't notice this yourself, the people around you might notice this in the form of slow speech, decreased physical activity, and so on.
+Slowed psychomotor activity: Slowed bodily movements are a common symptom that some people with depression experience.
+Even if you don't notice this yourself, the people around you might notice this in the form of slow speech, slow physical movements, and so on.

-- The trouble with self-care activities.
-Self-care activities that a person with depression might have difficulty with include brushing their hair, practicing consistent dental hygiene, showering, meal preparation, doing laundry, and more.
+Trouble with self-care activities: Self-care activities with which a person with depression might have difficulty include brushing their hair, practicing consistent dental hygiene, showering, meal preparation, doing laundry, and more.
 Again, this can vary from person to person.

-- Changes in sleep.
-Some people who live with depression experience insomnia, typically characterized by trouble falling asleep or staying asleep.
-On the other hand, some people who live with depression face hypersomnia or sleep too much.
+Changes in sleep patterns: Some people who live with depression experience insomnia, typically characterized by trouble falling asleep or staying asleep.
+On the other hand, other people who live with depression may sleep too much.

 Note that some of the possible physical symptoms of depression may also be attributed to conditions and concerns outside of depression.
 It is important to talk with your doctor to get individualized guidance and rule out any other possible causes or diagnoses.

 Physical Health Conditions And Depression

 Physical symptoms, like those above, can result from a depressive disorder.
 However, there's a link between existing physical health conditions and the development of depression, too.
 Physical illness is a potential risk factor for depression alongside other risk factors, such as adverse childhood experiences and family history.